exercism/v3/languages/python/concepts/enums/about.md

     OVAL = auto()
 ```

-If you want to disallow aliases, and want to keep the members of the enum unique, you can use the `@unique` decorator.
+To disallow aliases (which mean duplicate values), the `@unique` decorator may be used.

 ```python
 @unique